| 1998 |

 | 2015 |

-CIDEA promotes lipid droplet fusion via an amphipathic helix that embeds in the LD phospholipid monolayer and binds phosphatidic acid (PA); CIDEA forms trans-complexes at LD-LD contact sites through its N-terminal domain and C-terminal dimerization region, interacting with cone-shaped PA to increase phospholipid barrier permeability and enable lipid transfer between droplets. |
+CIDEA promotes lipid droplet (LD) fusion via an amphipathic helix that embeds in the LD phospholipid monolayer and binds phosphatidic acid (PA).
+CIDEA forms trans-complexes at LD-LD contact sites through contributions of the N-terminal CIDE domain and a C-terminal dimerization region, and these complexes interact with cone-shaped PA to increase phospholipid barrier permeability and enable lipid transfer between droplets. |

 eLife |